tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 in the MPLS label header.
 In this case, the GISS label can show up in any position in the MPLS label stack.
-To enable a transit router to identify the position of the GISS label, a special purpose label (ideally a base special purpose label (bSPL)) can be used as a GISS label indicator. {{!I-D.kompella-mpls-mspl4fa}}
+To enable a transit router to identify the position of the GISS label, a special purpose label (ideally a base special purpose label (bSPL)) can be used to indicate the presence of a GISS in the MPLS label stack. {{!I-D.kompella-mpls-mspl4fa}}
-proposes a new bSPL called Forwarding Actions Identifier (FAI) that is assigned to alert of the presence of multiple actions and action data (including the presence of the GISS) that are carried within the MPLS label stack.
-The slice policy ingress boundary node, in this case, imposes two labels: the FAI label and a forwarding actions label that includes the GISS to identify the slice aggregate that packets belong to as shown in
+proposes a new bSPL called Forwarding Actions Identifier (FAI) that is assigned to alert of the presence of multiple actions and action data (including the presence of the GISS).
+The NRP ingress boundary node, in this case, imposes two labels: the FAI label and a forwarding actions label that includes the GISS to identify the Slice-Flow Aggregate packets as shown in
 {{sli-sl}}.

 > {{!I-D.decraene-mpls-slid-encoded-entropy-label-id}} also proposes to repurpose
 the ELI/EL {{!RFC6790}} to carry the Slice Identifier in order to minimize the size of the MPLS stack and ease incremental deployment.

 ~~~~